 - You can get a DUI for driving under the influence of prescription medication (DUI of drugs).

 - A DUI stays on your criminal record indefinitely.

 - A DUI stays on your DMV record for 10 years.

-- A DUI can affect everything from job applications, to college scholarships,
+- A DUI can affect everything from job applications, to college scholarships, to professional licenses.

 - A recent DUI can affect the outcome of a child custody case in family court.